 - Using a virtual assistant, like Siri or Alexa, to activate the stream.
 See Streaming Seder, from The Rabbinical Assembly.

 In these times, you might especially want to send greetings to friends and family who can’t be with you.
 You can send a free Passover e-card from Chabad.
-The organization has an extensive guide to celebrating Passover in the time of coronavirus.

 - 25 ways to use Matzoh